BOSAJIE/Portfolio/README.md

 * Know how to design beautifully simple mind maps

 ## Courses
+Software Testing and Quality Assurance Training __online course_ by Max Glubochansky_, Careerist
+An intensive course in Quality Assurance.
+Link to the certificate

 ## Examples of my work
 ### Test cases and work in TestRail
 ### Bug reports and work in Jira